alvar21/clubs_2232/README.md

 ##FEATURES
 * i.
 Users are able to create/join/quit a club.
 * ii.
 Once a new club is created, the current user would be the owner.
 * iii.
-Able to list members of a club (at the club's view)
+Able to list members of a club (via club's view)
-* iv.
+* iv. (?)
 Able to view a member's membership information (last paid, date joined)
 * v.
 Owners are able to edit their members' membership information (last paid)
 * vi.
 Admins are able to edit/delete a club.
 * vii.
 Various statistics provided.